Thai anti-government protesters rally in the thousands, as challenge to the once-untouchable monarchy grows

 In recent days, Panusaya moved out of her dormitory at Thammasat University, after police officers appeared there.
 Parit “Penguin” Chiwarak, a student activist who has been leading the protests, and five others were arrested.
 Parit, who has been released on bail, was charged with sedition.

 The arrests have served to further fuel anger, swelling the crowd Sunday.
-Some participants said they were inspired by the actions of the student protester and felt it was important to show solidarity.
+Some participants said they were inspired by the actions of the student protesters and felt it was important to show solidarity.

 “I came here because I wanted to support the people who are brave enough to speak out about the problems swept under the carpet in Thailand,” said Saifon, 28, using her first name only for fear of retribution.
 “I am empowered by those people.”